ravitejacore/ExamAPI/readme.md

 ## Requirements:

-1. Your application should be written in C# or JavaScript
+1. Application should be written in C# or JavaScript
-2. Submit your app via a public GitHub repository (make sure we can access it!)
+2. Submit app via a public GitHub repository
 3. We must be able to build and run your app
 4. The final results should contain all records with no duplicates
-5. The results should be output in a way that allows us to validate your records
+5. The results should be output in a way that allows us to validate records
 6. The operation should complete in a reasonable amount of time
-7. Your application should make actual calls to our actual pretend REST API (https://badapi.xxxx.io/swagger/) to get the tweets.
+7. Application should make actual calls to our actual pretend REST API (https://badapi.xxxx.io/swagger/) to get the tweets.

 ## Development: